 During the era of imperialism, the Pegu Club cocktail was a symbol of British power and influence in Southeast Asia.
 However, with the rise of prohibition in the United States, the cocktail fell out of favor and was largely forgotten.

 It wasn’t until the early 2000s that the Pegu Club cocktail saw a resurgence in popularity.
 Bartender Audrey Saunders founded The Pegu Club bar in New York City in 2005 and helped to jumpstart the cocktail renaissance in the city.
 She brought back the classic cocktail and introduced it to a new generation of drinkers.

 - 1 dash orange bitters

-Add the gin, lime juice, curacao, and both bitters to the shaker.
-Next, fill it about halfway to three-quarter full with cracked ice.
+- Add the gin, orange curaçao, lime juice, Angostura bitters, and orange bitters to the shaker.